 Many people have tried all manner of cleaning solutions in a bid to find out the best way to clean car windows.
 In addition, recently tinted car windows can take anywhere from 3 to 5 days before they completely dry out in summer.
 During winter it can take a few weeks before the window film dries up.
 Any water moisture trapped in between the film and glass will create a blistery and hazy appearance.
 However, there are several car window cleaning techniques that you can use to achieve the perfect clean and gleaming look – tinted windows or not.

 Cleaning windows is only a small part of a detailing project.
-We highly recommend you read our Complete Professional Car Detailing Step by Step Process.
+You HAVE to read our Complete Professional Car Detailing Step by Step Process.

 The Truth about Ammonia